w3c/webextensions/proposals/hasCrossSiteAncestor.md

 }
 ```
 #### Cookies.GetPartitionKey()
-Adds a new API, `cookies.getPartitionKey()` which retrives a valid `partitionKey` for the indicated frame.
+Adds a new API, `cookies.getPartitionKey()` which retrieves a valid `partitionKey` for the indicated frame.
 This is an asynchronous function that returns a promise.
-This is an asyncronus function that returns a promise.

 ##### Syntax
 ```